-If selling a home is on your to-do list for 2014, eliminating clutter may be one of the most important New Year’s resolutions you can make!
+If selling a home is on your to-do list, eliminating clutter may be one of the most important New Year’s resolutions you can make!
 Here are three of the worst clutter traps I typically see as a home stager, and some tips on how to avoid them.

-- Closets are a fantastic place to store all our extra stuff for day-to-day living, but a cluttered closet can hurt you in the re-sale.
-Buyers touring your house WILL open closet doors, and 90% of them will not be able to envision spacious storage potential if your closets are crammed full of stuff.
+Closets are a fantastic place to store all our extra stuff for day-to-day living, but clutter in the closet can hurt you when selling a home.
+Buyers touring your house will open closet doors, and 90% of them will not be able to envision spacious storage potential if your closets are crammed full of stuff.

-- Bookcases can be especially tricky.
+Bookcases are notorious clutter traps when selling a home and can be especially tricky.
 When they’re overflowing or crammed too tightly (as many of them are), they give the impression that there’s a lack of space.

-Bottom line?
 Start packing NOW, before you put your home on the market, and don’t spend money moving the items you can trash, donate, or sell!
-If you need help figuring out where to get started, we can help.
-Contact us at Three Bears Home Staging & Redesign for an initial consultation.
+If you need help figuring out where to get started, we can help!

 Online Home Staging Consultations

 We specialize in positive, empowering one-on-one home staging consultations that help homeowners earn more money and a faster sale.